Houston Chronicle

-The Houston Chronicle is the largest daily paper owned and operated by the Hearst Corporation, a privately held multinational corporate media conglomerate with $10 billion in revenues.
+The Houston Chronicle is the largest daily newspaper owned and operated by the Hearst Corporation, a privately held multinational corporate media conglomerate with $10 billion in revenues.
 The paper employs nearly 2,000 people, including approximately 300 journalists, editors, and photographers.
-The Chronicle has bureaus in Washington, D.C. and Austin.
-It reports that its web site averages 125 million page views per month.
+The Chronicle has bureaus in Washington, D.C., and Austin.
+The paper reports that its web site averages 125 million page views per month.

 The publication serves as the "newspaper of record" of the Houston area.
 Previously headquartered in the Houston Chronicle Building at 801 Texas Avenue, Downtown Houston, the Houston Chronicle is now located at 4747 Southwest Freeway.

-In addition to its daily print edition, the Chronicle offers Chron.com, a free online-only, ad-supported newspaper covering breaking news, weather, traffic, pop culture, and city life.
-Houstonchronicle.com, launched in 2012, is a subscriber-only paper that contains everything found in the daily print edition.
+While Houston Chronicle staff formerly published on the ad-supported, non-subscriber site Chron.com, today Chron and Houston Chronicle have separate websites and newsrooms.
+Houstonchronicle.com, launched in 2012, is a subscriber-only site that contains everything found in the daily print edition.

 History

-From its inception, the practices and policies of the Houston Chronicle were shaped by strong-willed personalities who were the publishers.
-The history of the newspaper can be best understood when divided into the eras of these individuals.

 1901–1926: Marcellus E. Foster era

 The Houston Chronicle was founded in 1901 by a former reporter for the now-defunct Houston Post, Marcellus E. Foster.
 Foster, who had been covering the Spindletop oil boom for the Post, invested in Spindletop and took $30 of the return on that investment—at the time equivalent to a week's wages—and used it to fund the Chronicle.

 The Chronicle's first edition was published on October 14, 1901, and sold for two cents per copy, at a time when most papers sold for five cents each.
 At the end of its first month in operation, the Chronicle had a circulation of 4,378—roughly one tenth of the population of Houston at the time.
 Within the first year of operation, the paper purchased and consolidated the Daily Herald.

 In 1908, Foster asked Jesse H. Jones, a local businessman and prominent builder, to construct a new office and plant for the paper, "and offered [a] half-interest in the newspaper as a down payment, with twenty years to pay the remainder.
 Jones agreed, and the resulting Chronicle Building was one of the finest in the South."

 Under Foster, the paper's circulation grew from about 7,000 in 1901 to 75,000 on weekdays and 85,000 on Sundays by 1926.
 Foster continued to write columns under the pen name Mefo, and drew much attention in the 1920s for his opposition to the Ku Klux Klan (KKK).
 He sold the rest of his interest to Jesse H. Jones on June 26, 1926, and promptly retired.